Her Campus Logo Her Campus Logo

 He acknowledged using ChatGPT to help compose his own upcoming solo album, as well as stating that he used AI to produce a symphony, which he subsequently sampled for an unreleased Juice WRLD collaboration named “Sexual Healing.”

 Additionally, we have seen the rise of AI artists, notably K-pop group Aespa — an SM Entertainment girl group known for their futuristic concepts and music style — released a song for their album, My World, in May, which featured a character in their group’s storyline.
-The song, “Welcome to MY World,” included vocals from the character Nævis, a completely AI-generated singer, on the song’s bridge.
+The song, “Welcome to MY World,” included vocals from the character NĂŠvis, a completely AI-generated singer, on the song’s bridge.

 With the almost meteoric rise of AI in pop culture, the possibilities of AI within the music industry are limitless, and rather than being concerned about the anxieties associated with this change, I think it’s interesting to tag along for the ride and see if and how it can be incorporated into our favorite and songs and artists!

 Siobhan Robinson is a member of the Her Campus national writing program.
-She works on the entertainment and culture team, covering the most recent pop culture events, trends, and entertainment releases.
+She works on the Entertainment and Culture team, covering the most recent pop culture events, trends, and entertainment releases.
 Previously, she worked as an Entertainment and Culture intern during the Spring 2023 semester, where she was supervised in writing breaking news verticals, live coverage of events such as the Grammys and Met Gala, and interviewing emerging Gen Z talent for Her Campus's "Next Questions" segment.
-She is currently a fourth-year communication studies student at San Jose State University.
-She is also a member of the SJSU chapter of Her Campus, where she presently serves as Editor-In-Chief, supervising a staff of writers, senior editors, and copy editors and assessing their articles for the site.
-She previously worked as a senior editor for the chapter and assisted in editing the work of a team of 4-5 writers.
-In her free time, Siobhan enjoys scrapbooking, hanging out with her friends, going to concerts, and, of course, writing for fun!
-She's a die-hard fangirl who will tell you everything she knows about her favorite boybands even if you don't ask.
+She graduated Magna Cum Laude in Spring 2024 with a B.A. in Communication Studies from San Jose State University and received communication honors for completing a graduate-level course during her undergraduate studies.
+While in college, she was an active member of the SJSU chapter of Her Campus, serving on the executive board as Editor-In-Chief.
+In this role, she supervised a team of writers, senior editors, and copy editors, and assessed their articles for the site.
+Previously, she served as a senior editor, supervising a team of 4-5 writers, and also worked as a campus correspondent for the entire chapter.
+Additionally, she contributed to the school's publication magazine, Access, and became a member of Alpha Kappa Alpha Sorority, Incorporated.
+In her free time, Siobhan enjoys scrapbooking, hanging out with friends, going to concerts, and, of course, writing for fun!
+A die-hard fangirl, she loves sharing everything she knows about her favorite boy bands, even if you don't ask.
+If you need her, you'll likely find her binge-watching the latest K-drama.